isabella232/scope-services/tutorial-console-logger.rst

   Definitions of the service APIs with documentation of the messages.

 lib/json.js
-  Implementation of :term:`JSON` in Javascript.
+  Implementation of :term:`JSON` in ECMAScript.

 lib/namespace.js
   To register instantiated objects in a given namespace.